Phosphoria Formation: Paleontology

 Fossils recovered from the Phosphoria Formation include brachiopods, sponge spicules, crinoid stems, conodont elements, and fish scales and bones.
 Most "tooth whorls" of the enigmatic cartilaginous fish Helicoprion are known from the formation, including the only known specimen with preserved cranial remains.
 The Early Permian age of the formation is based primarily on conodont biostratigraphy.
+Fossils from around Lander in Wyoming were described in 1916 by Branson and originally considered to have come from the "Lower Embar Formation", but these fossils are now regarded as coming from the Meade Peak Member.